 Rheumatoid Arthritis Q & A

 Gout is the most common type of inflammatory arthritis in men caused by the buildup of uric acid in the joints.
-It often occurs in the joint in your big toe and can be extremely painful.
+It often occurs in the joint, but more commonly in the big toe and can be extremely painful.
 If left untreated, it can cause irreversible joint damage and kidney problems.